dorkodu/sage/README.md

 > The Sage website is still under development.
 We are working on the reference implementation nowadays.
 Will release soon!

-The latest public draft specification can be found at [libre.dorkodu.com/sage/paper/draft](https://libre.dorkodu.com/sage/paper/draft).
+The latest public draft specification can be found at [the Sage respository](https://github.com/dorkodu/sage).

-All releases of the Sage specification paper can be found on [libre.dorkodu.com/sage/paper](https://libre.dorkodu.com/sage/paper).
-If you are linking directly to the Sage specification, it's best to link to the particular referenced version.
+The Sage protocol’s specification paper can be found on [libre.dorkodu.com/sage/paper](https://libre.dorkodu.com/sage/paper).

 ## Overview